lugnitdgp/Digital_Fortress_Backend/README.md

 quiz/auth/login - For logging in a user

+quiz/logout - For logging out a user and deleting the knox token

 quiz/getRound - To get the round for a user

 quiz/checkRound - To check the answer submitted by a user for a given round